Marcioshub/group-pay/README.md

 # Group Pay

-Split the resturant bill with your friends.
+Split the restaurant bill with your friends.
 Written in React and Nodejs.

 ## Available Scripts